Streuselkuchen is the quintessential German afternoon treat (a tradition known as ‘Kaffee und Kuchen’).

 - Layer the sweet crumb topping over the preserve spread.

 - Bake the Streuselkuchen for 25 minutes at 350° Fahrenheit.
-Remove the cake from oven and insert a toothpick to make sure the cake has fully baked
+Remove the cake from the oven and insert a toothpick to make sure the cake has been fully baked.

 Ingredients